Gaming Advertising Campaigns: The 7 Best of All Time

 Despite the N64 from Nintendo, it was Sony who would dominate the latter part of the decade, cementing their status as the market leader in 2000 with the launch of the PS2.

 It would take budget, innovation and a point of difference for anyone to compete with them.
 It was Microsoft that had all of these.
-Not only did the Xbox arrive with Halo and the Masterchief, it came complete with controversy (there’s no such thing as bad publicity remember?).
+Not only did the Xbox arrive with Halo and the Masterchief, but it also came complete with controversy (there’s no such thing as bad publicity in gaming advertising campaigns remember?).

-The ad, Life is Short Play More shows a baby being born, flying through the air, rapidly aging before crashing into a grave.
+The ad, Life is Short Play More shows a baby being born, flying through the air, rapidly ageing before crashing into a grave.
 It was one of the earliest iterations of a viral video.
 Before it was released, it was shared internally at Microsoft via email.
-The file size having to be less than 2mb for it to send!
+The file size has to be less than 2mb for it to send!

 The email was shared over a million times – small numbers by today’s figures but huge at the time.
 This response inspired the team behind it to put it on TV.
 The ad immediately attracted a host of complaints and was subsequently banned – cementing its legacy and infamy.

 The trailer for Gears of War on the Xbox was one of the very first ad campaigns to tap into the inherent power of human emotion.
 Set to Gary Jules’ cover of the Tears For Fears song Mad World from Donnie Darko, the trailer is a beautiful juxtaposition of melancholy and action, brought to life by sublime lighting and jaw-dropping (at the time) graphics.
 It changed everything for video game trailers and advertising.

 Sticking with Xbox, the ad campaign for Halo 3 in 2007 was a defining moment for gaming advertising.
 Not only did the ad feed the hype machine already buzzing around the release of the title, it built a whole world extending beyond the game.